-China Rebukes US 'Politicization' Of Trade Issues As Yellen Seeks' Balanced 'Economic Growth
+China Rebukes US 'Politicization' Of Trade Issues As Yellen Seeks 'Balanced' economical Growth

 Zdjęcie: china-rebukes-us-'politicization’-of-trade-issues-as-yellen-seeks-'balanced’-economic-growth

-China Rebukes US 'Politicization’ Of Trade Issues As Yellen Seeks 'Balanced’ Economic Growth
+China Rebukes US 'Politicization' Of Trade Issues As Yellen Seeks 'Balanced' economical Growth

-U.S. Treasury Secretary Janet Yellen arrived in China last Thursday for a 6-day visit, a trip she said was necessary to „advance America’s economic and national security interests.”
+U.S. Treasury Secretary Janet Yellen arrived in China last Thursday for a 6-day visit, a journey she said was essential to “advance America’s economical and national safety interests.”

-Treasury Secretary Janet Yellen said that the United States will launch two new initiatives with China and hold more economic dialogues aimed at addressing the increasing overcapacity in the world’s second-largest economy.
+Treasury Secretary Janet Yellen said that the United States will launch 2 fresh initiatives with China and hold more economical dialogues aimed at addressing the expanding overcapacity in the world's second-largest economy.

-Following two days of extended dialogues with her Chinese counterpart, Vice Premier He Lifeng, Ms. Yellen announced that the two sides have agreed to establish a new initiative for “intensive exchanges on balanced growth in the domestic and global economies.”
+Following 2 days of extended dialogues with her Chinese counterpart, Vice Premier He Lifeng, Ms. Yellen announced that the 2 sides have agreed to establish a fresh initiative for “intensive exchanges on balanced growth in the home and global environment.”

-“These exchanges will facilitate a discussion around macroeconomic imbalances, including their connection to overcapacity,” she said in a statement.
+“These exchanges will facilitate a discussion around macroeconomic impalances, including their connection to overcapacity,” she said in a statement.

-“I intend to use this opportunity to advocate for a level playing field for American workers and firms.”
+“I intend to usage this chance to advocate for a level playing field for American workers and companies.”

-Ms. Yellen said she was “particularly concerned” about Beijing’s overproduction in certain sectors because of state subsidies and other policy support.
-A priority of the treasury secretary’s trip was to pressure Beijing to address the issue of overproduction, especially in new green-energy sectors such as solar, electric vehicles, and lithium-ion batteries.
+Ms. Yellen said she was “partially agreed” about Beijing’s overproduction in certain sectors due to state subsidies and another policy support.
+A precedence of the treatment secretary’s journey was to force Beijing to address the issue of overproduction, especially in fresh green-energy sectors specified as solar, electrical vehicles, and lithium-ion batteries.

-“I think the Chinese realize how concerned we are about the implications of their industrial strategy for the United States, for the potential to flood our markets with exports that make it difficult for American firms to compete, and that other countries have the same concern,” she told reporters after announcing the new scheme in Guangzhou, a southern Chinese export hub.
+“I think the Chinese realize how supported we are about the implications of their industrial strategy for the United States, for the possible to flow our markets with exports that make it hard for American companies to compete, and that another countries have the same concert,” she told reporters after anuncing the fresh strategy in Guangzhou, a confederate Chinese export hub.

-China’s overcapacity involves its “entire macroeconomic and industrial strategy,” Ms. Yellen said.
+China’s overcapacity involves its “enter macroeconomic and industrial strategy,” Ms. Yellen said.
 “It’s not going to be solved in an afternoon or a month.

-“But I think they have heard that this is an important issue to us.”
+“But I think they have heard that this is an crucial issue to us.”

-The Treasury Department and China’s Ministry of Finance will assume the leadership role of the new group, Exchange on Balanced Growth in the Domestic and Global Economies, according to a statement issued by the Treasury Department.
+The Treasury Department and China’s Ministry of Finance will presume the leadership function of the fresh group, Exchange on Balanced Growth in the home and Global Economics, according to a message issued by the Treasury Department.

 However, as The South China Morning Post reports, China did not take all this criticism laying down.

-Chinese Premier Li Qiang urged Washington not to politicise economic issues but to take an objective view on industrial capacity, during talks with US Treasury Secretary Janet Yellen in Beijing on Sunday.
+Chinese Premier Li Qiang uged Washington not to politicalise economical issues but to take an nonsubjective view on industrial capacity, during talks with US Treasury Secretary Janet Yellen in Beijing on Sunday.

-„The United States should look at the capacity issue objectively and dialectically from the point of view of the market economy and from a global perspective, and on the basis of economic laws,” Li said, according to official news agency Xinhua.
+"The United States should look at the capacity issue objectively and dialectically from the point of view of the marketplace economy and from a global perspective, and on the basis of economical Laws," Li said, according to authoritative news agency Xinhua.

-„The development of China’s new energy industry will make an important contribution to the global green and low-carbon transformation,” Li said.
+‘The improvement of China’s fresh energy manufacture will make an crucial concession to the global green and low-carbon transformation,’ Li Said.

-„We hope the US could work with China to adhere to the basic market economy norms of fair competition and open cooperation, while refraining from politicising economic and trade issues or overstretching the concept of national security,” Li said.
+“We hope the US could work with China to address to the basic marketplace economy standards of fair competition and open cooperation, while refraining from politics economical and trade issues or overstretching the concept of national security,” Li Said.

-„The secretary provided her views on the shared objective of a healthy economic relationship that provides a level playing field for workers and businesses in both the US and China,” it said.
+"The secretary provided her views on the shared nonsubjective of a healthy economical relation that provides a level playing field for workers and businesses in both the US and China," it said.

-Yellen meeting with Chinese Premier Li Qiang at the Great Hall of the People in Beijing on Sunday.
+Yellen gathering with Chinese Premier Li Qiang at the large Hall of the People in Beijing on Sunday.

-Additionally as Frank Fang detailed via The Epoch Times, another plan set up by the Treasury Department and the People’s Bank of China is dedicated to combating “illicit finance and financial crime.”
+Additional as Frank Fang details via The Epoch Times, another plan set up by the Treasury Department and the People’s Bank of China is dedicated to combining “illicit finance and financial crime.”

 U.S. and Chinese officials will have their first exchange on the issue in the “coming weeks.”

-“This new effort will enable the U.S. and China to share best practices and provide updates on the actions we are each taking to close loopholes in our respective financial systems,” Ms. Yellen said in the statement.
+“This fresh effort will enable the U.S. and China to share best practices and supply updates on the actions we are each taking to close loops in our comparative financial systems,” Ms. Yellen said in the statement.

 China characterized the two-day talks between Ms. Yellen and Mr. He as “candid, pragmatic, and constructive.”

-According to a summary of the meetings published by state media Xinhua, the two sides agreed to discuss a series of issues under the economic and financial working groups, such as “sustainable finance” and “balanced growth” in the two countries and other economies.
+Accepting to a summary of the meetings published by state media Xinhua, the 2 sides agreed to discuss a series of issues under the economical and financial working groups, specified as “sustainable finance” and “balanced growth” in the 2 countries and another economies.

-The United States and China set up two working groups last year to deal with economic and financial issues.
-The first meeting of the financial issue working group was held in Washington on April 4.
+The United States and China set up 2 working groups last year to deal with economical and financial issues.
+The first gathering of the financial issue working group was held in Washington on April 4.

-But as Fang explains further, issues over support for Russia remain a sticking point as well as growing demands for tariffs.
+But as Fang exploits further, issues over support for Russia regain a contact point as well as increasing demands for tariffs.

 Russia

-During the two-day talks with her Chinese counterpart, Ms. Yellen also raised Washington’s concerns about the regime’s ties with Russia.
+During the two-day talks with her Chinese counterpart, Ms. Yellen besides raised Washington’s deals about the register’sties with Russia.

-Ms. Yellen said she warned the regime of “significant consequences” if Chinese companies provided material aid to Russia’s invasion of Ukraine.
+Ms. Yellen said she warned the registry of “significant consequences” if Chinese companies provided material aid to Russia’s invasion of Ukraine.

-“We’ve been clear with China that we see Russia as gaining support from goods that China, Chinese firms are supplying to Russia,” she told reporters.
+“We’ve been clear with China that we see Russia as gaining support from goods that China, Chinese companies are providing to Russia,” she told reporters.

-She said the Chinese side told her that “it is their policy not to provide Russia with military support.”
+She said the Chinese side told her that “it is their policy not to supply Russia with military support.”

 “Neither of us want this to be an issue with our bilateral relationship.
 So we’re working together,” Ms. Yellen said.